broadinstitute/gnomad-browser/data-pipeline/README.md

 - gnomad_v3_mitochondrial_variants

 The genes pipeline must be run first.
 The others can be run in any order.
+Within a dataset, the coverage pipeline needs to be run before the variants pipeline.

 The genes pipeline shuffles a lot and thus should not be run on clusters with preemptible workers.